vulgo/ga-h97n-wifi-hackintosh/README.md

 ## Graphics

-The default `config.plist` targets systems with discrete AMD graphics while the Haswell iGPU uses a connectorless framebuffer.
+The default `config.plist` in this repo targets Haswell systems with a supported AMD graphics card.

-> If your system is AMD + Haswell connectorless then graphics-related changes to the default ```config.plist``` may not be required
+> If your system is AMD + Haswell connectorless iGPU then graphics-related changes to the default ```config.plist``` may not be required

 In all other cases, refer to [README-Intel-Graphics.md](/README/README-Intel-Graphics.md)